CruxConnect/crux-docs/_ordering/get_orders.md

 sort
 : (object) The Sort object contains a Key to sort on and a Direction (dir) to sort in

-status
+line_item_status
-: (string) The Status of the Orders you would like to see returned
+: (string) The Status for the Line Item.
+These can be "unallocated", "allocated", "rejected", "has_tracking", "backordered", and "delivered".
+The Status of the Line Items within orders you would like to see returned.

 start_date
 : (string) The Start Date for your search results.
 The date must be written in the following format "YYYY-MM-DDThh:mm:ss.000Z"